Upcoming Events, RSVPs and Registration

 Tuesday, April 14

-6:30 pm | Dogwood BooksJoin us for a free author talk and reception with Greenwich resident Deborah Goodrich Royce, discussing her newest psychological thriller, Best Boy, moderated by bestselling author Wendy Walker (Blade).
+6:30 pm | Dogwood BooksJoin us for this free authors talk and reception with Greenwich residents Deborah Goodrich Royce, and Wendy Walker in conversation about their newest books and what it takes to be a successful author.

-In this gripping novel, a woman with a seemingly perfect life receives a threatening letter from a man she doesn’t remember—unraveling a buried teenage identity and a past she thought was long behind her.
+Deborah's new book is Best Boy: A woman with a seemingly perfect life receives a threatening letter from a man she doesn’t remember—unraveling a buried teenage identity and a past she thought was long behind her.

 Women's Conference 2026 - “Your Awakened Life”